-INKubator Play Reading Series is an exclusive, hands-on play and artist development program.
+INKubator Play Reading Series is a hands-on play and artist development program.

 The INKubator experience offers committed writers an opportunity to develop and hone their plays in an artistically rich, focused collaborative environment that includes both a public reading and the active mentorship of Skylight’s creative team.